 v Requirements for authorisation

 A firm intending to carry on insurance or reinsurance business must obtain Part 4A FSMA permission from the PRA unless it is exempt.
 The FCA must also consent to the PRA's granting authorisation.
-Such firms are required to meet a number of threshold criteria, primarily relating to geographic location, regulatory capital and systems and controls.
+Such firms are required to meet a number of threshold criteria set out in FSMA, primarily relating to geographic location, regulatory capital and systems and controls.
 A condition of obtaining permission is that the threshold criteria must be satisfied on authorisation and must continue to be maintained.

 Authorisation for insurance intermediaries is similar to that of insurers except that application for authorisation is made to the FCA alone and the FCA has a shorter time window (three months) than the PRA (which has six months) in which to process the application and make its decision.

 For both insurers and brokers, certain senior individuals will need to be assessed as fit and proper persons and able to perform senior management functions, and must be 'approved persons' (see Section II.vi).

 Application for authorisation is made to the PRA for insurers and to the FCA for intermediaries (such as brokers).

 vi Regulation of individuals employed by insurers

 Certain activities, such as being a director (including a non-executive director) or a chief executive (or a manager who can exert significant influence over the business) of an insurer or insurance intermediary such as a broker, are controlled functions, meaning that the appropriate regulator must approve an individual in that role before they can perform those functions.
 That approved person is then subject to the senior managers and certification regime (SM&CR).
 The SM&CR was extended to insurers and reinsurers on 10 December 2018.
-The SM&CR replaced the PRA's Senior Insurance Managers Regime and the FCA's revised approved persons regime, extending to employees who are not necessarily senior managers but whose roles could potentially cause significant harm to the firm.15 The SM&CR sets out the responsibilities of the individual, including those around personal conduct.
+The SM&CR replaced the PRA's Senior Insurance Managers Regime and the FCA's revised approved persons regime, extending to employees who are not necessarily senior managers but whose roles could potentially cause significant harm to the firm.17 The SM&CR sets out the responsibilities of the individual, including those around personal conduct.

 vii The distribution of products